 South Africa is a beautiful country with plenty to offer tourists.
 Whether you’re looking for stunning landscapes, amazing wildlife, or vibrant cities, you’ll find what you’re looking for in South Africa.
-If you’re a woman travelling solo or with friends, there are a few places that are especially worth checking out.
+If you’re a woman traveling solo or with friends, there are a few places that are especially worth checking out.
 Here are some of the best places to travel in South Africa if you’re female.

-My trip was booked through TBA Escapes which is an all female travel tour company for adventurous women.
+My trip was booked through TBA Escapes which is an all-female travel tour company for adventurous women.
 Book your own trip or better yet have someone else do it for you!
 Click on the link for more details.

 Do they speak English?

 The main language spoken in all major cities is English.
 However, 11 languages are spoken throughout the country.

 I think you should travel in groups or with another female.
 I also think it’s important to really know the area before traveling solo.
 One of the ladies on our trip had a close call at the beach while she was solo.
 Just be smart and be careful.

 What are the seasonal months in South Africa?